 "Studying English helps to broaden different areas, helping me with analysis and understanding in other subjects' - A Level English Language & Literature student

 What will I study?
-English Language and Literature allows students to continue in their study of literature as well as developing their linguistic and creative writing skills.
-In English Language they will explore significant aspects of the English language such as: phonetics; phonology and prosodics; lexis and semantics; grammar; pragmatics and discourse as well as a drama text; a collection of poetry and a modern prose text.
+English Language and Literature (EMC) allows students to continue in their study of literature as well as developing their linguistic and creative writing skills.
+They will explore significant aspects of the English language such as: phonetics; phonology and prosodics; lexis and semantics; grammar; pragmatics and discourse as well as a drama text; a collection of poetry and a modern prose text.
 We hope that students will enjoy the broad range of forms and contexts of texts that they will be exposed to throughout the course.

 What do I need to study the course?
 GCSE Grade 6 or above in English Language and 5 or above in English Literature

 How will I be assessed?
 Three terminal examinations (80% of final grade).
-One personal, independent, investigative task linking texts by themes - 20%.
+One personal, independent, investigative task linking texts by themes (20% of final grade).
 This will be internally assessed and externally moderated.

 Where will A Level English Language & Literature lead me?
 This A Level creates a strong foundation for the study at degree level of a wide range of related subjects, such as: History, Drama, English Literature, Marketing, Primary Teaching, as well as Midwifery.
 This A Level encourages students to develop thoughtful, reflective, articulate communication skills as well as the ability to elicit integral information from a range of different text forms.

 Possible future careers might include: retail, the media, law, IT, accountancy, finance, management, human resources and administration.